visionmobile/bloody-simple-sqs/README.md

 For further information on Bloody Simple SQS methods please refer to the [API Docs](https://github.com/jmike/bloody-simple-sqs/blob/master/API.md).

+## Philosophy

+Amazon SQS is an excellent queue service, simpler than the well-known RabbitMQ, but still very powerfull, reliable and inexpensive.
+AWS has already provided a Node.js SDK - yet it's complex and repetitive.

+Bloody-simple-sqs aims to hide the complexity under a simple well defined API, so that the developers write less code and focus on using SQS, rather than understandind the internal mechanisms of AWS-SDK.

 ## Contributors

 Author: [Dimitrios C. Michalakos](https://github.com/jmike)